 - Bowel gangrene

-If an individual has become physically or psychologically dependent and the body requires cocaine to function, then withdrawal will occur with decreased usage or abruptly stopping.
+If an individual has become physically or psychologically dependent on cocaine, meaning the body requires the substance in order to function, then withdrawal will occur whenever lessening or stopping drug use.
 Withdrawal from cocaine typically involves fewer physical symptoms, such as shaking and sweating, than what is seen in withdrawal from other drugs like heroin or alcohol.
-However, cocaine withdrawal can be unpleasant, and may last longer than withdrawal from other substances due to a psychological dependence on the drug.
+However, cocaine withdrawal can still be very unpleasant, and may last longer than withdrawal from other substances.

 - Feelings of discomfort